aws-samples/realtime-fraud-prevention/README.md

 ## Installation Instructions

 1. Clone the repo onto your local development machine using `git clone <repo url>`.
-2. Change directory to solution repo
+2. Change directory to solution repository.

 ```